ThomasQuinnKelly/bip-reference-person/docs/cache-management.md

 ## Cache pattern
 - Cache bucket values to follow the naming convention as "cacheName\_ProjectName\_MavenVersion" or "ProjectName\_MavenVersion".
 See [How Version Numbers Work in Maven](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN400).
 This would avoid cache collisions in the REDIS cache server.
 For example, "getCountries\_refdataService\_1.0" or "refdataService\_1.0".

 - The project name and the version can be obtained and added through one of the source files using the [templating-maven-plugin](https://www.mojohaus.org/templating-maven-plugin/).
-See the pom.xml file of the [ocp-reference-person](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/blob/master/ocp-reference-person/pom.xml) project, under the build.plugins section, for more details.
+See the pom.xml file of the [bip-reference-person](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/blob/master/bip-reference-person/pom.xml) project, under the build.plugins section, for more details.

 ## Redis configuration
-- To configure Redis as the cache provider add the following dependency in your project, add the ocp-reference-autoconfigure dependency to the project pom, with the appropriate version:
+- To configure Redis as the cache provider add the following dependency in your project, add the bip-reference-autoconfigure dependency to the project pom, with the appropriate version:

 	<dependency>
-        <groupId>gov.va.ocp.framework</groupId>
+        <groupId>gov.va.bip.framework</groupId>
-        <artifactId>ocp-framework-autoconfigure</artifactId>
+        <artifactId>bip-framework-autoconfigure</artifactId>
         <!-- add the appropriate version -->
     </dependency>